 What is a Kerberoasting attack?

-Kerberoasting is a post-exploitation attack technique that attempts to crack the password of a service account within the Active Directory (AD).
+Kerberoasting is a post-exploitation attack technique that attempts to obtain a password hash of an Active Directory account that has a Service Principal Name (“SPN”).

-In such an attack, an adversary masquerading as an account user with a service principal name (SPN) requests a ticket, which contains an encrypted password, or Kerberos.
+In such an attack, an authenticated domain user requests a Kerberos ticket for an SPN.
+The retrieved Kerberos ticket is encrypted with the hash of the service account password affiliated with the SPN.
 (An SPN is an attribute that ties a service to a user account within the AD).
 The adversary then works offline to crack the password hash, often using brute force techniques.

-Once the plaintext credentials of the service account are exposed, the adversary possesses user credentials that they can use to impersonate the account owner.
-In so doing, they appear to be an approved and legitimate user and have unfettered access to any systems, assets or networks granted to the compromised account.
+Once the plaintext credentials of the service account are obtained, the adversary can impersonate the account owner and inherit access to any systems, assets or networks granted to the compromised account.

 Kerberoasting attacks are difficult to detect because: